A relativistic treatment of accretion disk torques on extreme mass ratio inspirals around spinning black holes: Energy and angular momentum exchanged due to disk-SCO interactions

 where $h_{\mu\nu}^{\mathrm{S},d\mu}(x;z)$ is the singular field of the mass element of the disk, $h_{\mu\nu}^{\mathrm{R},d\mu}(x;z)$ is the regular field of the mass element of the disk, and $h_{\mu \nu}^{\mathrm{int}}(x;z')$ is an interaction term that is generated by the SCO.
 The singular and the regular field of the disk's mass element are its self-field and its radiative field.
 The self-field does not contribute to the motion of the disk element, while the radiative field only induces a radiative force on it.
 These contributions can be ignored when studying disk-SCO interactions.

 Therefore, when evaluated in a close neighborhood of the worldline of the disk element, the perturbation to the metric can be approximated as

 where $h_{\mu\nu}^{\mathrm{S,SCO}}(z;z')$ and $h_{\mu\nu}^{\mathrm{R,SCO}}(z;z')$ are the singular and the regular field contributions from the SCO.
-In the second line of the above equation, we have assumed that the Newtonian-like singular potential of the SCO $h_{\mu\nu}^{\mathrm{S,SCO}}(z;z')$ is the dominant contribution to the interaction, and we ignored the regular field of the SCO by assuming that the interaction is quasi-adiabatic.
-Using analytic expressions for the singular field~\cite{Pound_2014,Heffernan_2012} one can then evaluate the above equation (see Paper I for further details).
+In the second line of the above equation, we have assumed that the Newtonian-like singular potential of the SCO $h_{\mu\nu}^{\mathrm{S,SCO}}(z;z')$ is the dominant contribution to the interaction, and we ignored the regular field of the SCO by assuming that the resonant interaction is quasi-adiabatic.
+Moreover, the regular field of the SCO will be a very high post-Newtonian contribution to the dynamics, which can be incorporated in our analysis by using numerical self-force calculations~\cite{BHPToolkit}.
+With this assumption, we can use analytic expressions for the singular field~\cite{Pound_2014,Heffernan_2012} to evaluate the above equation (see Paper I for further details).